 Responsibilities of Lawful Permanent Resident (LPR):

-Being a green card holder, they are responsible for performing the following activities;
+Being a green card holder, they are responsible to perform the following activities;

 - File income tax return as a U.S. resident.

 - Follow the state rules and law.

 - Support the democratic form of government, but they are not allowed to participate in local, state, or federal elections.